Inzhenerka/docs.getdbt.tech/website/docs/docs/deploy/state-aware-about.md

 ### Limitation

-The following section lists some considerations when using Efficient testing in state-aware-orchestration:
+The following section lists some considerations when using Efficient Testing in state-aware-orchestration:

 - **Aggregated tests do not support custom configs**.
 Tests that include the following [custom config options](/reference/data-test-configs) will run individually rather than as part of the aggregated batch: